OmarHamda1996/reading-notes/Implementation: Stacks and Queues.md

 To use a queue data structure, you can use an array or linked list.
 The array implementation is simple and easy to implement but has a fixed size.
 The linked list implementation is more flexible and dynamic but requires more memory and overhead.

-## Other Types of Data Structures

-If you are interested in learning about other types of data structures, feel free to explore different data structures.